Image via flickr by Care_SMC

 Black widow spiders are relatively small, with adults typically reaching a half-inch in length.
 It’s important to note that while females often have a red hourglass pattern on their abdomens, this only applies to females of certain species.
 Other versions of black widow spiders have mixes of brown or mottled brown with white without a red hourglass.
 Point being, if you see a small spider that doesn’t have a red hourglass, don’t assume it isn’t a widow spider.

 Black widows are well-distributed through all relatively warm parts of the world.
 There are specific species that dominate on different continents, such as the southern black widow in North America, the Mediterranean black widow in Europe, the redback black widow in Australia, and the button spider in Africa.

 Black widows are unique in that they tend to build more hectic and less organized webs compared to other spiders.
 They also build them close to the ground, such as near rocks and logs outdoors or around toilet seats.
-They do not usually venture far from their webs, and they can be found hiding upside-down, which can show whether they have the red hourglass on their abdomens.
+They do not usually venture far from their webs and can be found hiding upside-down, which can show whether they have the red hourglass on their abdomens.

-In most cases, a black widow problem can be addressed by simply removing places for the spiders to live on your property.
+In most cases, a black widow problem can be addressed by merely removing places for the spiders to live on your property.
 As with all spiders, reducing clutter is extremely helpful.
-Cleaning up and organizing places like sheds and garages will reduce their hiding spots and force them to build webs elsewhere.
+Cleaning up and organizing areas like sheds and garages will reduce their hiding spots and force them to build webs elsewhere.
 Keep outdoor organic material, such as firewood piles, away from your home and on a raised structure if possible.

-When clearing spiderwebs, be very careful and check that no live spiders are in the web.
+When clearing spiderwebs, be very careful and check that no live spiders are on the web.
 You should wear gloves and use a long object, such as a broom, to tear up and gather the webbing from afar.